-Mozilla shares more details on Firefox OS and Firefox Marketplace, CEO anticipates U.S. launch in 2014Alex Wagner - Senior News Editor
+Mozilla shares more details on Firefox OS and Firefox Marketplace, CEO anticipates U.S. launch in 2014Alex Wagner - Deputy Managing Editor, News Desk

 Today was a big day for Mozilla, as it has revealed more details of Firefox OS and the first devices that'll come to market with its new mobile operating system.
 The first wave of Firefox OS-powered handsets are expected to launch in Brazil, Colombia, Hungary, Mexico, Montenegro, Poland, Serbia, Spain and Venezuela, with carriers such as América Móvil, China Unicom, Deutsche Telekom, KDDI, KT, Sprint, Telefónica and Telenor already on board.
 Some operators have committed to launching Firefox OS products later this year.
 When it comes to the U.S., Mozilla CEO Gary Kovacs said that he expects to see Firefox OS phones in the U.S. sometime in 2014, but he declined to spill any other details.

 Mozilla says that it's currently working with Alcatel, LG and ZTE to build Firefox OS smartphones, adding that it plans to partner up with Huawei later this year.
 So far we've seen the Alcatel One Touch Fire and ZTE Open shown off, both of which feature fairly entry-level specs.
 That's not entirely a surprise, though, since one of the focuses of Firefox OS is the ability to run on low-end hardware that can be launched in developing nations.
 Here are the spec details that we've got for the One Touch Fire and Open so far: